alrix/okd-from-scratch/README.md

 The cluster comprises of:

-* 3 master nodes running openshift + glusterfs
+* 3 master nodes running openshift
 * 1 load balancer running HA Proxy + nfs

 Nodes are running centos 7 and Openshift 3.11